Ekaterina Shutova

 University of Amsterdam

-I am an Assistant Professor at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam, where I lead the Amsterdam Natural Language Understanding Lab.
+I am an Associate Professor at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam, where I lead the Amsterdam Natural Language Understanding Lab and the NLP & Digital Humanities research unit.
+I am also an ELLIS Scholar.

 Previously, I was a Leverhulme Early Career Fellow at the University of Cambridge Computer Laboratory and a Research Scientist at the International Computer Science Institute and the Institute for Cognitive and Brain Sciences, University of California, Berkeley.
 I received my PhD from the University of Cambridge Computer Laboratory and Pembroke College.